How to Trade the NFP

 If you do choose to trade during the NFP, it is highly recommended that you practise any nonfarm payroll strategy thoroughly on a demo trading account before implementing it on a live account.

-Trade the NFP with Admirals
+Trade the NFP with Admiral Markets

-If you’re ready to trade the NFP on the live markets, the Trade.MT5 account from Admirals could be the perfect place for you!
+If you’re ready to trade the NFP on the live markets, the Trade.MT5 account from Admiral Markets could be the perfect place for you!
 Trade CFDs on more than 40 currency pairs, choosing from Forex majors, Forex minors, and exotic pairs.
 Click the banner below to register for an account today:

 FAQ - How to Trade NFP